Can pets eat Honey?

 Description

-Honey is a concentrated sweet syrup made by bees from flower nectar and is sold as raw, filtered, whipped, or flavored varieties.
-It is used in tea, baking, marinades, and desserts and is mostly sugar by weight.
-Even small amounts add significant calories.
+Honey is a concentrated sweet syrup made by bees from flower nectar, sold raw, filtered, whipped, or flavored.
+It is mostly sugar by weight.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.